justmeandopensource/kubernetes/lxd-provisioning/README.md

 Step 0.1: Use the following profile for the k8s containers if an Orabuntu-LXC install has been completed already on the host.

-This config is Kubernetes LXD Generic and would be used with lxd profile 'k8s-generic'.
+This config is Kubernetes LXD Generic and would be to define 'k8s-generic' LXD profile.
 ```
 config:
   limits.cpu: "2"